akruszewski/gibl/manuscript/chapter2.md

 = 3
 ```

 Both procedures are recursive, and that they generate the same result.
-However, the nature of evaluation is very different.
+However, the nature of the evaluation is very different.

 I> ### Definition 7
 I>